Giuditta Vannini: Life

 Giuditta Vannini was the second of three children to the cook Angelo Vannini and Annunziata Papi; her two siblings were Giulia and Augusto.
 Her baptism was celebrated on 8 July in the Basilica di Sant'Andrea delle Fratte and she was given the baptismal names "Giuditta Adelaide Agata".
 The children were orphaned after her father died on 18 August 1863 when she was four (from a sudden and severe intestinal blockage in Ariccia) and her mother when she was seven (her mother remarried on 11 May 1865 but died on 6 November 1866); she was also separated from her siblings when she was sent to the Torlonia orphanage at Via Sant'Onofrio in Rome under the guidance of the Vincentian Sisters until 1883.
 Her brother was sent to live with their maternal uncle Gioacchino Papi while her sister was sent to the Sisters of Saint Joseph.
 Both her First Communion and Confirmation were celebrated on 19 March 1873.
 Vannini obtained a diploma as a kindergarten teacher but settled instead on the religious life.

-Vannini entered the Vincentian Sisters on 3 March 1883 to become a professed religious and commenced her novitiate period in Siena; she was forced to leave due to ill health in 1887.
+Vannini entered the Vincentian Sisters on 3 March 1883 to become a religious sister and commenced her novitiate in Siena; she was forced to leave due to ill health in 1887.
 Vannini had returned to Rome to recuperate and then in 1888 decided to resume her religious formation.
-But after she returned to Siena the order rejected her because she had been deemed unsuitable for formation.
+But after she returned to Siena the congregati rejected her because she had been deemed unsuitable for formation.
 It was sometime later that she would meet Luigi Tezza (in a confessional when she sought his advice) on 17 December 1891 at the end of a spiritual retreat she was attending; Tezza desired the establishment of an all-female religious congregation dedicated to caring for the sick and dying, and asked if Vannini would be interested in joining him.
 Vannini accepted Tezza's offer after discerning and reflecting on her vocation on 2 February 1892 and the two began to form a group of other women to serve as the basis for their congregation.
-The decisive moment came on 19 March 1892 when she and two companions received the scapular and the religious habit of the Camillian tertiaries and on 19 March 1893 professed her private vows as "Giuseppina".
-Her perpetual religious profession was made sometime later on 8 December 1895 after she established with Tezza the Daughters of Saint Camillus and she was made its Superior General.
+The decisive moment came on 19 March 1892 when she and two companions received the religious habit of the Camillian tertiaries and on 19 March 1893 made her first vows and took the religious name Giuseppina.
+She made her perpetual vows on 8 December 1895 after she established with Tezza the Daughters of St. Camillus and she was made its Superior General.
 Her profession was made in private since her initial application for ecclesiastical approval of the order had been rejected.